PatSunter/credo/doc/credo-install.rst

 * **Matplotlib**: http://matplotlib.sourceforge.net:  A good plotting Library available in Python.
 CREDO has several functions/options to auto-create plots of things of interest using Matplotlib.
+On Mac Os X, this is available via Macports for different Python versions, such as `py26-matplotlib`.
 * **NumPy** and **SciPy**: http://numpy.scipy.org/ and http://www.scipy.org/.
   These libraries are mature and provide efficient and effective interfaces for operating on Numerical data.
 CREDO doesn't use either explicitly